akmn35/new.dist/README.md

 #> [1] 0.7744412
 ```

-`qrld` quantile function for a lindley distribution with parameters
+`qrld` quantile function for lindley distribution with theta parameters.
-theta.

 ``` r
 library(new.dist)